Proof-of-concept for automated synthesis of PET-Tracers

 - 8 Kit plates featuring reactor, reagent and SPE purification and separate canulla reservoirs

 This version of BSyS 3.1 still needs to be evaluated and certified for use with PET scanners in a clinical environment.
-However, research groups from Roskilde and Copenhagen, Denmark, use the BSyS 3.1 already to develop Ti-containing cytotoxic compounds without cisplatin cross-resistance.
+Research groups from Roskilde and Copenhagen, Denmark, have used the BSyS 3.1 to develop Ti-containing cytotoxic compounds without cisplatin cross-resistance.
+However, at present no protocol exists that is working out of the box.

 The Promise of Water containing Hydrogels